citation-file-format/citation-file-format/CONTRIBUTING.md

 This workflow is loosely based on GitHub flow, and you can find more information in the [GitHub flow documentation](https://docs.github.com/en/get-started/quickstart/github-flow).

-## Details
+## Working with examples and tests

 There is a collection of test `CITATION.cff` files in the `examples` directory.
-It may be a good idea to add a test if you modify the specification, or if you discover a part of the specification which is not covered by tests.
+It may be a good idea to add a test if you modify the specification, or if you discover a part of the specification that is not covered by tests.
 If you modify anything in the `tests` or `examples` directory, it is advised to run these tests locally on your computer prior to submitting a pull request.
 However, if that's not possible, you still can submit